Home » Recipes » Pasta » Best Spinach Pasta Dough (Using Twice-Milled Semolina Flour)

 Instructions

-6. Cut the desired pasta shapes.
-Attach the pasta shape cutter attachment and run the sheets of pasta through them, sprinkle them with semolina (or other flour) and shape them into a bird’s nest, or hang them on a pasta drying rack. *Alternatively, you may roll up the rectangular sheets of pasta and cut them into the desired thickness for fettuccine or pappardelle, etc. If making lasagna, leave the sheets just as they are or trim them to the desired length.
-If using immediately, allow the noodles to dry for at least 10 minutes before boiling (or layering uncooked into lasagna).
-Enjoy!
+- Cut the desired pasta shapes.
+Attach the pasta shape cutter attachment and run the sheets of pasta through them, sprinkle them with semolina (or other flour) and shape them into a bird's nest, or hang them on a pasta drying rack. *Alternatively, you may roll up the sheets of pasta and cut them into the desired thickness for fettuccine or pappardelle, etc. If making lasagna, leave the sheets just as they are or trim them to the desired length.
+If using immediately, allow the noodles to dry for at least 10 minutes before boiling (or layering into uncooked into lasagna) and, Enjoy!

 Notes

-• You can store homemade dried pasta for up to 1 month in an air-tight sealed container (after the noodles have been air-dried thoroughly first.
-You may also freeze fresh pasta (my preferred method) in an airtight container but try to use it within 1 month.
+- You can store fully dried homemade dried pasta for up to 1 month in an airtight sealed container.
+You may also freeze fresh pasta (my preferred method as taught to me by my family here in Italy.
+Try to use it within 1 month.

 Nutrition